[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2022 | Platforms: PS 4/5, Xbox One, Xbox Series X/S, Microsoft Windows

-This release by Firaxis games is a fresh addition to superhero themed game with the introduction of tactical RPG elements.
+This release by Firaxis Games is a fresh addition to the superhero-themed genre with the introduction of tactical RPG elements.
 Midnight Suns allows you to get as close to your superhero avatars as possible and make the best of what some of Marvel’s superheroes are capable of.

 From character customization to relationship-building, this game offers plenty in terms of gameplay.
 The challenging turn-based battles, of course, require careful strategizing and focus on the abilities of various characters.